jinsamdol/uda_nlp/README.md

+# This is my Udacity NLP works.
+All source code is from UDACITY, and my work is implementation of core parts.

 # AIND: Natural Language Processing

 Coding exercises for the Natural Language Processing concentration, part of Udacity's Artificial Intelligence Nanodegree program.